These early Black Friday deals are available now at Amazon

-Amazon Fire tablet, Kindle e-reader and Echo Show deals available right now
+Echo Show, Amazon Fire tablet and Kindle e-reader deals available right now

 These sweet deals just arrived.
-If you're looking for a Fire tablet or a Kindle, this is the time to buy.
+If you're looking for an Echo Show or Fire tablet, this is the time to buy.

 This is the Goldilocks tablet in Amazon's line -- you're much better off getting this model versus the 7-incher (tempting though that may be at $30).
 See our Amazon Fire HD 8 Tablet review.